rakeshch/Identification-of-Lane-Lines-on-the-Road/README.md

 ## Hough Line Transform
 With all the edges detected and selecting our region of interest to mark lanes, we can now use Hough Line Transform to detect straight lines.

 In image space, a line is plotted as x vs y as y=mx+b, here in hough space it is plotted as m vs b instead.
 A point in image space describes a line in Hogh space.
-So a line in an image is a point in Hough space
+So a line in an image is a point in Hough space.

 With two kinds of Hough Line Transforms in OpenCV, we use Probabilistic Hough Line Transform, which is the more efficient implementation of the Hough Line Transform and gives as output the extremes of the detected lines (x0,y0,x1,y1).
 In OpenCV this is implemented with the function HoughLinesP.

 This function takes multiple parameters as inputs and need to be tunes to get the desired output.
 See [opencv documentation](https://docs.opencv.org/2.4/modules/imgproc/doc/feature_detection.html?highlight=houghlinesp#houghlinesp) for a good read.
 ```
 rho = 1 # distance resolution in pixels